builders-garden/better-auth-siwf/README.md

 - `domain` (string, required): Domain expected in the Farcaster JWT.
 Must match exactly.
 - `getAdminKey` (function, required for admin endpoint): Returns the string key used to authorize `POST /siwf/create`.
-- `resolveFarcasterUser` (optional): Enrich user record with Farcaster profile and wallet addresses.
-If provided, the plugin will also persist wallet addresses in `walletAddress`.
+- `resolveFarcasterUser` (function, required for admin endpoint): Enrich user record with Farcaster profile.
 - `schema` (optional): Extend or override the default plugin schema via Better Auth `mergeSchema`.

 Client plugin `siwfClient` has no options; it exposes the plugin namespace in the Better Auth client.